 Can eating chia seeds lower your risk of heart disease?

 Several studies have been conducted by experts to get the answer to this question and the results have been inconclusive.

 A study that was investigating the effect of chia supplementation on blood pressure, showed that chia seeds significantly reduce blood pressure in people with hypertension.
 Another rat study showed that chia seeds can lower some risk factors like inflammation, insulin resistance, triglycerides and raise good “HDL”.

 Some studies suggest that chia seeds are beneficial for heart health, some not.
 Chia seeds may benefit heart health but in a combination with dietary and lifestyle changes.

 Good source of quality plant-based protein

 Protein is associated with various health benefits and is the most weight loss-friendly dietary nutrient.
-A high protein intake reduces the desire for night time snacking by 50% and also reduce obsessive thoughts about food by 60%.
+A high protein intake reduces the desire for nighttime snacking by 50%.
+Also, reduce obsessive thoughts about food by 60%.

 These edible seeds offer all nine essential amino acids and are thus a high-quality plant-based protein.
 Use chia seeds as a way to top up your protein intake, along with lean meats, poultry, and full-fat dairy.

 Good to remember: Chia seeds are not recommended as the sole protein source for children.